 So, you have a boat that’s been sitting a while.
-Maybe you inherited a project, found a deal on Craigslist that really was too good to pass up, or you just have a boat that you’ve left under a tarp in the backyard a little too long after life got in the way.
+Maybe you’re a novice who inherited a project, found a deal on Craigslist that really was too good to pass up, or you just have a boat that you’ve left under a tarp in the backyard a little too long after life got in the way.

 Whatever the case may be, you have a boat that needs some TLC in order to be seaworthy again, and you’re probably wondering where to get started.

 Well, you’re in the right place.

 Let’s go over the things you need to check, replace, and possibly repair on a boat that’s been sitting for a while.
 This should help you get that fixer-upper back on the water as painlessly as possible.